What is Predictive Analytics?

 What is Machine Learning?

 Machine learning is what most people envision when they think of Artificial Intelligence.
-Not only do the computers spit out information and identify trends in the data, but the computer comes to a conclusion about the data, and then trains itself on how to respond to that data next time.
+Not only do the computers spit out information and identify trends in the data, but the computer comes to a conclusion about the data and then trains itself on how to respond to that data next time.
 This involves using algorithms when sifting through data to identify larger statistical trends.
-Once those trends have been identified, the computer essentially makes decisions about what future algorithms and models should look like, and trains them accordingly.
+Once those trends have been identified, the computer essentially makes decisions about what future algorithms and models should look like and trains them accordingly.

 This is key in the airline industry where computers must deal with massive amounts of data pouring in.
 Sifting through such large quantities of information allows AI to determine large-scale trends that may affect something as big as an entire fleet.
 Determining these trends then allows machine learning to set up replicable processes in place, ensuring that predictive maintenance can happen whenever necessary.

-Predictive Analytics vs. Machine Learning
+When to Use Predictive Analytics vs Machine Learning

 The difference between these two technological terms lies in their roles.
 Predictive analytics is a big term that refers to a field in analytics technology.
-Machine learning is a key component within that field of predictive analytics.
+Machine learning is a key component within the field of predictive analytics.
 Technically, predictive analytics could exist without machine learning in aviation, but it would require significant work from humans to decipher all the data and draw conclusions that could apply to large-scale problems.
-These larger trends would often be found only by people looking at the big picture, and would take longer to discover, if they were discovered at all.
+These larger trends would often be found only by people looking at the big picture and would take longer to discover if they were discovered at all.
 Machine learning allows computers to quickly process massive amounts of data that humans simply cannot process, and then make decisions about how to respond to trends.
 This makes predictive analytics the game-changing technology that it is in the aircraft industry.